shagunbandi/ShashiTharoorPro/README.md

 ---

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify or distribute it as you wish.

----

 ### Questions or Feedback?

 If you have any questions or suggestions, feel free to [open an issue](../../issues) or contact the repository owner.
 We appreciate your feedback and contributions!